Genetically modified crops: Development

 The number of USDA-approved field releases for testing grew from 4 in 1985 to 1,194 in 2002 and averaged around 800 per year thereafter.
 The number of sites per release and the number of gene constructs (ways that the gene of interest is packaged together with other elements) – have rapidly increased since 2005.
 Releases with agronomic properties (such as drought resistance) jumped from 1,043 in 2005 to 5,190 in 2013.
 As of September 2013, about 7,800 releases had been approved for corn, more than 2,200 for soybeans, more than 1,100 for cotton, and about 900 for potatoes.
 Releases were approved for herbicide tolerance (6,772 releases), insect resistance (4,809), product quality such as flavor or nutrition (4,896), agronomic properties like drought resistance (5,190), and virus/fungal resistance (2,616).
 The institutions with the most authorized field releases include Monsanto with 6,782, Pioneer/DuPont with 1,405, Syngenta with 565, and USDA's Agricultural Research Service with 370.
 As of September 2013 USDA had received proposals for releasing GM rice, squash, plum, rose, tobacco, flax, and chicory.

+GMO designer plants for Mars

+Researchers at North Carolina State University are designing genetically modified plants or seeds to ship to Mars, that can live in habitable greenhouses or bio-domes to help build plant life on the planet.
+NASA's NIAC is sponsoring this work on designer plants/trees or genetically modified vegetation that could better survive on Mars.
+CRISPR gene editing from extremophiles on Earth is used to help withstand the harsh Martian regolith and atmosphere, including such challenges as ultraviolet radiation, extreme cold, low atmospheric pressure, perchlorates, and drought tolerance.
+The plants and seeds could then be tested outdoors to try and start an ecosystem for the full terraforming of Mars.